 Click on This PC from the left pane.

-Under “Devices and drives,” right-click the hard drive you want to check and repair and select Properties.
+Under the “Devices and drives” section, right-click the hard drive you want to check and repair and select the Properties option.

 Click on the Tools tab.